KaranjaRic/zero_day/README.md

-This file is manadatory in projects
+This file is mandatory in projects